Lauren Taneyhill, Founder and President

 Stephanie Smith, Vice President

 Stephanie is a communications and outreach professional focused on environmental science and restoration.
 A native of the Midwest, she first connected with the Chesapeake Bay while serving as web content manager for a Bay-focused nonprofit.
-Today, her work focuses on a different coastal area, but she still spends as much time as she can visiting the Chesapeake region's wetlands and forests, hoping to spot a bird or two.
+Today, her work focuses on different coastal areas, but she still spends as much time as she can visiting the Chesapeake region's wetlands and forests, hoping to spot a bird or two.

 As Vice President of HerChesapeake, Stephanie supports the President, other officers, and members in whatever ways she can, from coordinating meetings to brainstorming field trip ideas.